Christopher Snowdon is Head of Lifestyle Economics at the Institute of Economic Affairs.

 Returning to the subject for an updated briefing paper, I see that nothing has changed.
 Evidence that FOBTs are more addictive than other forms of gambling is still conspicuous by its absence, and the ‘crack cocaine’ meme continues to be casually inserted into every article that mentions them.

 It would be trivial to focus on one pejorative term were it not for the fact that the campaign against FOBTs is based on little else.
 Three years on, the claims about an FOBT-fuelled gambling epidemic look more fishy than ever.
-Rates of problem gambling remain at around 0.5 per cent of the population, just as they were when the first comprehensive survey was carried out in 1999.
+Rates of problem gambling remain at around 0.5 per cent of the population according to research by most online betting apps, just as they were when the first comprehensive survey was carried out in 1999.
 This is low by international standards.

 FOBTs get 99 per cent of the media coverage when it comes to gambling and yet the amount spent on FOBTs represents just 13.6 per cent of Britain’s total gambling spend.
 We spend twice as much on both the national lottery and online gambling.